thegetty/quire-docs/content/guide/styles-customization.md

 3. Add the new theme package to the `themes` folder of your Quire project.
 Leave the old theme there for now, until you confirm your new theme works and you are sure you want to use it.

-4. In your project’s `config.yml` file change the name listed under `theme` from `"quire-starter-theme"` to the name of the new theme.
+4. In your project’s `config.yml` file, change the name listed under `theme` from `"quire-starter-theme"` to the name of the new theme.

 5. In your {{< q-glossary "command-line interface" >}}, navigate to your project folder and run the command `quire install`.
 This will install your theme’s dependencies.